 DO get a local SIM card

 3G coverage is everywhere.
 I use Mobitel.
 For 700 rupees ($6) you get 4.5 GB of data.
-It’s mind boggling that I’m standing in the middle of a jungle and tweeting while there are spots in San Francisco where I’ll get no signal (are you listening TMobile?)
+It’s mind boggling that I’m standing in the middle of a jungle in Sri Lanka and tweeting while there are spots in San Francisco where I’ll get no signal (are you listening TMobile?)

-Most guesthouses in Sri Lanka have wifi, but a few times I found that it was more reliable and faster to tether off my phone than relying on these free wifis.
+Most guesthouses in Sri Lanka have wifi but I found that it was more reliable and faster to tether off my phone than relying on these free wifis.

 DO try the ‘short eats’ and know that places selling them are called ‘hotels’